-The parameter TIME RESET can be used to force the total time at the end of the previous step.
+The parameter TIME RESET can be used to force the total time at the end of the previous step to coincide with the total time at the end of the previous step.
 If there is no previous step the targeted total time is zero.
 If this parameter is absent the total time at the end of the present step is the total time at the end of the previous step plus the time period of the present step (2nd parameter underneath the HEAT TRANSFER keyword).
 Consequently, if the time at the end of the previous step is 10. and the present time period is 1., the total time at the end of the present step is 11.
 If the TIME RESET parameter is used, the total time at the beginning of the present step is 9. and at the end of the present step it will be 10.
 This is sometimes useful if transient heat transfer calculations are preceded by a stationary heat transfer step to reach steady state conditions at the start of the transient heat transfer calculations.
 Using the TIME RESET parameter in the stationary step (the first step in the calculation) will lead to a zero total time at the start of the subsequent instationary step.